 2. Spread the word!

-3. Know your Yen from your Rupiah.
+3. Know your yen from your rupiah.

 4. Prepare for pesky surprises!

-If you think your savings will only cover the basic expenses of the trip, look into securing a credit card or increasing your limit for emergencies.
-And don’t forget to check the expiry dates on your credit or debit cards and passport to make sure they’ll last until you’re back on home soil.
+If you think your savings will only cover the basic expenses of the trip, then look into getting a credit card or increasing your limit for emergencies.
+Don’t forget to check the expiry dates on your credit or debit cards to make sure they’ll last until you’re back on home soil.

 5. Explore like a local.